Archive of Fake VS Real Vintage T-Shirt Tags

 Fake The Brockum Group T-Shirt Tag

 They made a decent stab at this one.
 The sheen on the tag fabric is on point.
 But the interwoven pattern on the font in the above example has too much space and is not as tight-knit.
-It’s especially obvious if you compare the Ks.
+Compare the differences between the R’s in “GROUP” and the text below it isn’t a great match.
+The true version’s text looks to be in a bolded font.

 Authentic Vintage The Brockum Group T-Shirt Tag